Correct as of December 2023.

 Getting on the property ladder isn’t always easy, but there are several schemes currently running to help first-time buyers.

 This government-backed scheme aims to make mortgages on homes up to £600,000 available to people with just a 5% deposit.
-It runs until 31 December 2022 and is open to first-time buyers, as well as people who already own their own homes.
-Most of the high street banks have signed up to the scheme.
+It’s open to first-time buyers, as well as people who already own their own homes.
+Most of the high-street banks have signed up to the scheme.

-First Homes scheme offers new-build homes at a discount of 30% to 50% on the market price to first-time buyers.
+Offers new-build homes at a discount of 30% to 50% on the market price to first-time buyers in England.
+See if you’re eligible.

 Help to Buy equity loans are designed to help first-time buyers buy new-build homes.
 Under the scheme, the government lends buyers a percentage of the cost of the property.